 City Year Philadelphia

 Philadelphia is a vibrant, diverse city known for its commitment to community service and education.
-City Year Philly is proud to be a part of this mission, with 200 AmeriCorps members supporting over 10,000 students in 16 schools.
+City Year Philly is proud to be a part of this mission, with 200 AmeriCorps members supporting over 10,000 students in schools throughout the city.

 City Year Philadelphia is working to address the lack of equitable access to educational opportunities.
 Due to systemic inequities that impact people of color and families growing up in low-income households, many students aren’t provided access to the learning environments and resources needed to thrive.

 Our AmeriCorps members partner with teachers and schools to add more support and to help create learning environments where all students can build on their strengths and fully engage in learning.

 Specifically, they work closely with students in the areas of English Language Arts and mathematics, attendance, and self-awareness, doing so through individualized attention that helps students feel valued and supported in their learning.